How parents of successful kids groom their children?

 1. They give their children responsibility early on.

 Letting a child do basic chores early in life helps him to develop a sense of responsibility.
-Taking care of small things conditions a child’s mind about life in the future.
+Taking care of small things conditions a child’s mind about living in the future.
 The early children learn to handle responsibility, the greater their chance of attaining success in the future.

 2. They teach their child to socialize.